sebcun/arcade/siege_changelog.md

 ## Week 5

+- Coins Coin Coins!
+Added a "Coin" balance which you get for getting likes on your games, daily bonuses, and creating games.
+- With coins, you can purchase avatar backgrounds from the Avatar editor shop.
+- You can purchase additional Sprite slots for your games.
+- You can purchase the BACKGROUND command for your games.
+(This is a new command)
 - Completely redid the frontend to use Bootstrap as well as have a better theme
 - Renamed from Arcade -> Pixelcade (more unique)
 - Added =, <, > operators to IF command